KxSystems/embedPy/README.md

 String arg- the Python code to evaluate
 - ``.p.eval"1+1"``

-Low level functions are provided (in the .p namespace) to act directly on `foreign` objects.
+Low level functions are provided to act directly on `foreign` objects.

 #### Converting data